mttcrn/polimi-CSE-notes/Machine Learning.md

 The goal is to learn the optimal policy, in order to automatize the decision making process.
 ## Dichotomies in ML
 - **Parametric** vs. **Non parametric**
 	- Parametric: fixed and finite number of parameters.
+They require training to estimate those parameters.
+The complexity of the model is fixed regardless of the dataset size.
 	- Non parametric: the number of parameters depends on the training set (it requires storing the entire dataset and perform queries on it to performs prediction so it might be memory demanding, but it is faster since it does not require training).
+The complexity of the model grows with the number of training samples.
 - Frequentist vs. Bayesian
 	- Frequentist: use probabilities to model the sampling process.
 	- Bayesian: use provability to model uncertainty about estimate.